statsmaths/cleanNLP/README.md

 ## Saving annotations

-One an annotation object is created there are two ways of saving the output.
+Once an annotation object is created there are two ways of saving the output.
 Using `saveRDS` saves the output as a binary file which can be read back into R at any time.
 Alternatively, the function `write_annotation` saves the annotation as a collection of comma separated files: